ferozCloudMavens/heroku-ci-starter/README.md

-# travis-ci added to restful-express-starter
+# heroku-ci added to restful-express-starter

 Starter project for RESTful api with Express